Changelog

 FedRAMP status on tooling

-Each tool in your inventory now carries its FedRAMP authorization status — Authorized, In Process, or Not Authorized.
-Assessors see at a glance which third-party services in your stack are FedRAMP-aligned and which need a compensating control.
+Each tool in the inventory now carries its FedRAMP authorization status — Authorized, In Process, or Not Authorized.
+Assessors see at a glance which third-party services in the stack are FedRAMP-aligned and which need a compensating control.